MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/Configuring-load-balancing-in-VMM.md

 >
 > Both of the previous configurations can use hardware load balancing instead.

 To add supported hardware load balancers, you must install a configuration provider that is available from the load balancer manufacturer.
-The configuration provider is a plug\-in to VMM that translates VMM PowerShell commands to API calls that are specific to a load balancer manufacturer and model.
+The configuration provider is a plug-in to VMM that translates VMM PowerShell commands to API calls that are specific to a load balancer manufacturer and model.

-Before you can use a hardware load balancer or NLB, you must create associated virtual IP \(VIP\) templates.
+Before you can use a hardware load balancer or NLB, you must create associated virtual IP (VIP) templates.

 ### VIP templates
-A virtual IP \(VIP\) template contains load balancer\-related configuration settings for a specific type of network traffic.
+A virtual IP (VIP) template contains load balancer-related configuration settings for a specific type of network traffic.
 For example, you could create a template that specifies the load balancing behavior for HTTPS traffic on a specific load balancer manufacturer and model.
 These templates represent the best practices from a load balancer configuration standpoint.

-After you create a VIP template, users \(including self\-service users\) can specify the VIP template when they create a service.
+After you create a VIP template, users (including self-service users) can specify the VIP template when they create a service.
 When a user models a service, they can pick an available template that best matches their needs for the type of load balancer and the type of application.